diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 }
 ```

-Now the new member's avatar will appear in the list, and he will be have access the board
+Now the new member's avatar will appear in the list, and he will have access to the board
 and the necessary permissions to add and update new lists and cards.

 <img src="https://diacode-blog.s3-eu-west-1.amazonaws.com/2016/02/board_4.jpg"/>